Utah War: Utah War Peace Commission

 Therefore in April, the President sent an official peace commission to Utah consisting of Benjamin McCulloch and Lazarus Powell, which arrived in June.
 The commission offered a free pardon to the Mormons for any acts incident to the conflict if they would submit to government authority.
 This included permitting Johnston's Army into the Territory.
 The commissioners further assured that the government would not interfere with their religion.
 They also hinted that once the new governor was installed and the laws yielded to, "a necessity will no longer exist to retain any portion of the army in the Territory, except what may be required to keep the Indians in check and to secure the passage of emigrants to California."
 While all these private assurances were inducements for the Latter-day Saints to bend to federal will, Buchanan maintained a tougher stance in his public statements.

 Brigham Young accepted Buchanan's terms and pardon, although he denied Utah had ever rebelled against the United States.
 Buchanan's proclamation was also unpopular among the Mormon rank and file.
 Arthur P. Welchman, a member of a company of missionaries that was recalled due to the war, wrote of the document:

-On June 19, a newly arrived reporter for the New York Herald somewhat inaccurately wrote, "Thus was peace made – thus was ended the 'Mormon war', which ... may be thus historisized: – Killed, none; wounded, none; fooled, everybody."
+On June 19, a newly arrived reporter for the New York Herald somewhat inaccurately wrote, "Thus was peace made – thus was ended the 'Mormon war', which ... may be thus historicized: – Killed, none; wounded, none; fooled, everybody."
 At the end of June 1858, the Army troops under General Johnston entered the Salt Lake Valley unhindered.
 Riding through the still empty streets of Salt Lake City on June 26, an embittered Johnston was heard to say that he would have given "his plantation for a chance to bombard the city for fifteen minutes".
 Lt.
-Col. Charles Ferguson Smith stated that he "did not care a damm who heard him; he would like to see every dammed Mormon hung by the neck."
+Col. Charles Ferguson Smith stated that he "did not care a damn who heard him; he would like to see every dammed Mormon hung by the neck."
 Philip St. George Cooke, who had led the Mormon Battalion during the Mexican War, merely bared his head in respect.

 In early July, the Mormons from the northern settlements began to return to their homes after it was clear that no more reinforcements were being sent into Utah from either the east or west.
 Johnston's Army settled in Camp Floyd, in a valley 50 miles southwest of Salt Lake City and separated from Provo (the second-largest city in the territory) by Utah Lake and a small range of mountains.
 This remote location, neighbor only to a few farms and ranches, was chosen to decrease friction between the troops and the Mormons.
 The Army and the Mormons continued in a fragile co-existence until the troops left in 1861 when called back east for service in the American Civil War.